joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 # NYAF is "Not Yet Another Framework"

 And it is, well, just another framework.
 It's simple, has a flat learning curve, doesn't need any special tools.
+And it's 34KB zipped only, for all three parts together, of course.

 > No dependencies!
 No bullshit!
 Pure HTML 5 DOM API and ES 2015 Code.
 Super small, super smart, super powerful.
 Period!